SPAAM-community/AncientMetagenomeDir/ancientmetagenome-anthropogenic/libraries/README.md

     Genetics](https://doi.org/10.1038/ng.2906) SI section 6.2.1 for more
     information.

-> :warning: Must follow categories specified in
+> ⚠️ Must follow categories specified in
 > `assets/enums/library_polymerase.json`

-> :warning: If unknown and cannot be
+> ⚠️ If unknown and cannot be
 > inferred from the publication, specify `Unknown`

 ## library_treatment